K8rly/GoVote/README.md

  - What zip code is more likely to vote?
 More likely to vote Republican or Democrat?
  - What geographical area has a higher percentage of voters/highest number of boomers, gen z, etc
  - **Prediction: Which age groups/zip codes are more likely to vote Republican or Democrat?
+ - How many members of NOPARTY voted vs did not vote?

 ### Communication Protocols